 Small Batch.
 Big Beer.In order to honor the city that we take such pride in, the Newburyport Brewery will be tapping into a special 1635 series Double IPA on Thursday July 30th.
 Come on down to the brewery for some fresh beer and delicious burritos by Metzy’s Taqueria.
 Live music by Planes on Paper starts at 5pm.
 See you there!

-The Rotary Club of Newburyport announces their annual Beer and Hot Dog Tent will be held on Thursday, July 30, from 5-7 p.m.
+As part of this year’s Yankee Homecoming celebrations here in Newburyport, MA, the Rotary Club of Newburyport announces their annual Beer and Hot Dog Tent will be held on Thursday, July 30, from 5-7 p.m.
 This annual fundraising event will take place at the Tannery Marketplace parking lot on Federal Street.